ehmicky/unix-permissions/docs/API.md

 ## normalize(permission)

-Normalize a `permission` to its canonical shape.
+Normalizes a `permission` to its canonical shape.

-Throw an exception if `permission` is invalid.
+Throws an exception if `permission` is invalid.

 <!-- eslint-disable line-comment-position, no-inline-comments -->